 In the weeks and months after Sandy hit, more than $8.8 billion in federal assistance was approved in Individual Assistance grants, Small Business Administration low-interest disaster loans, flood insurance payments and Public Assistance grants to support New York’s ongoing recovery from Hurricane Sandy.

 FEMA’s Public Assistance Program provides grants to state, local and tribal governments and certain private nonprofit organizations to assist with disaster response and recovery, including debris removal, emergency protective measures and permanent restoration of public facilities and critical infrastructure.
-In New York, nearly $2.7 billion has been awarded to date for Public Assistance projects.
+In New York, approximately $12.4 billion has been awarded to date for Public Assistance projects.

 Assistance to Households

-FEMA’s Individuals and Households Program has assisted more than 211,000 New York households that were damaged by Hurricane Sandy.
-Nearly $1 billion in assistance has been provided for temporary housing, repair or replacement of eligible damaged property and other disaster-related expenses not covered by insurance.
+FEMA’s Individuals and Households Program has approved for assistance 117,664 New York households that were damaged by Hurricane Sandy.
+Approximately $1 billion in assistance has been provided for temporary housing, repair or replacement of eligible damaged property and other disaster-related expenses not covered by insurance.

-Access additional resources: Federal Emergency Management Agency, U.S. Department of Housing and Urban Development, U.S. Department of Commerce, U.S. Army Corps of Engineers, U.S. Department of Health and Human Services, U.S. Department of the Interior
+Access federal partner resources: Federal Emergency Management Agency, U.S. Department of Housing and Urban Development, U.S. Department of Commerce, U.S. Army Corps of Engineers, U.S. Department of Health and Human Services, U.S. Department of the Interior